‘We Buy Ugly Houses®, Explained:’ 9 Things to Know About the House-Flipping Franchise

 • Inherited properties with which the seller may be unfamiliar

-7. We Buy Ugly Houses® will base their offer on the level of work required, among other factors
+9. It bases its offer on the level of work required, among other factors

-To sell a home through We Buy Ugly Houses®, a homeowner fills out the website contact form or calls the company to connect to a franchise in their area.
+To sell a home through We Buy Ugly Houses, a homeowner fills out the website contact form or calls the company to connect to a franchise in their area.
 A representative visits the property, evaluates its condition, and makes a cash offer depending on several factors, including:

 • The home’s current condition